cpruvost/blockchainworkshop/docs/04-deploychaincode.md

 Get the code by cloning the github project cpruvost/blockchainworkshop

+Note that the directory obcsworkshop/go should be added in your GOPATH env variable.

 Open VSCode and then in the menu File / Open Folder --> Choose the directory 'balancetransfer'

 In this directory you have the chain code "balancetransfer.go".
 It is a standard exemple used with hyperledger.